Daniel’s Prophecy of the Seventy Sevens (Daniel 9:24-27)

 Dispensationalists reckon the seventy sevens of verse 24 as seventy weeks of years; as 490 calendar years.
 They acknowledge that the six blessings here promised to Daniel’s people are achieved by the earthly work of Christ, and that they will reach their full fruition in the New Heavens and the New Earth.
 Nevertheless, in a major departure from the TFAV, they do not agree that Daniel’s people and city appear here primarily as OT types of the eschatological People and City of God: the Church.
 Instead, Dispensationalists insist that Gabriel is speaking primarily of spiritual blessings that God will bestow upon ethnic Israel in the Millennium; in the Dispensation of the (earthly, Jewish, and Messianic) Kingdom that is (allegedly) the true theme of all OTKP.

 The subject matter of verse 25 is the (events of the) first 69 weeks.
 These total 483 calendar years.
-According to (most) Dispensationalists, they began in 445 B.C., when king Artaxerxes issued a decree authorizing the restoration of Jerusalem, which was indeed rebuilt in stressful times under the leadership of Nehemiah (Neh.
-2:1f).
+According to (most) dispensationalists, they began in 445 B.C., when king Artaxerxes issued a decree authorizing the restoration of Jerusalem, which was indeed rebuilt in stressful times under the leadership of Nehemiah (Nehemiah 2:1f).
 They ended either at the birth of Messiah the Prince or at his triumphal entry into Jerusalem.
-Notably, Dispensationalists cannot quite make this scheme chronologically viable, and so resort to massaging the numbers involved.
-Some suggest that Artaxerxes actually issued his decree in 455 BC, while others say that here the Spirit reckons a year as 360 days (2).
+Notably, dispensationalists cannot quite make this scheme chronologically viable, and so resort to massaging the numbers involved.
+Some suggest that Artaxerxes actually issued his decree in 455 BC, while others say that here the Spirit reckons a year as 360 days.2

 Moreover, they did not foresee still another mystery, one that will bring the Church Era to a close: the Rapture.
-At the Rapture, God will send the glorified Christ secretly to lift his Bride into the skies above the earth and then carry her to heaven, where she will be safe and secure from the vicissitudes of the seven terrible years now to begin: The Tribulation (Mt.
-24:6, 15, 1 Thess.
-4, 1 Thess.
-4:13ff, Rev. 7:14).
+At the Rapture, God will send the glorified Christ secretly to lift his Bride into the skies above the earth and then carry her to heaven, where she will be safe and secure from the vicissitudes of the seven terrible years now to begin: The Tribulation (Matthew 24:6, 15; 1 Thessalonians 4, 4:13ff; Revelation 7:14).

-In sum, Dispensationalists hold that God has placed a great “parenthesis”—a huge temporal gulf, now some two millennia long—between the end of verse 26 and the beginning of verse 27.
+In sum, dispensationalists hold that God has placed a great “parenthesis”—a huge temporal gulf, now some two millennia long—between the end of verse 26 and the beginning of verse 27.
 Again, they call this gulf the mystery of the Church Era.
-When it began, God’s prophetic time clock—his stated plans for ethnic Israel—stopped (v.
-26).
-But as soon the Rapture occurs, it will start to tick again (v.
-27)!
+When it began, God’s prophetic time clock—his stated plans for ethnic Israel—stopped (26).
+But as soon the Rapture occurs, it will start to tick again (27)!

 Daniel 9: The Rock of Dispensationalism